Distance between cubics and rationals

 For a positive integer $d$, let $\AA_d$ denote the set of real algebraic numbers of degree $d$.
 We equip each element $\xi\in \AA_d$ with its naive height $H(\xi)$, defined as the maximum absolute value of the coefficients of its minimal polynomial $P_\xi$.
 In the classical problem from Diophantine approximation, one fixes an algebraic number $\xi$ and studies the rate of its approximation by rational numbers $p/q$ or more generally, by numbers $\alpha$ from a fixed number field $\KK$.
 Thanks to the landmark works of Roth and LeVeque~\cite{roth_1955, leveque_1956}, this rate is well understood.

 \begin{theoremrl} Let $K$ be an algebraic number field.
 For any real algebraic $\xi\not\in K$ and $\lambda>2$ the equation

 has only finitely many solutions $\alpha\in K$. \end{theoremrl}

 In view of the classical Dirichlet theorem, the lower bound on the degree $\lambda$ here is best possible.
-It is widely believed that algebraic numbers of degree greater than 2 are not badly approximable, and therefore Theorem~RL does not hold for $\lambda=2$.
+It is widely believed that algebraic numbers of degree greater than 2 are not badly approximable, and therefore Theorem~RL is thought not to hold for $\lambda=2$.
 However, this remains an open problem.

 In this paper, we introduce a different though related problem.
 Given two distinct positive integers $d$ and $r$, we investigate functions $\Psi_{d,r}:\NN^2\to \RR^+$ for which the inequality

 holds for all pairs $(\xi,\alpha)\in \AA_d\times \AA_r$.
 Alternatively, one may pose a slightly weaker version of the question by requiring~\eqref{main_eq} to hold for all but finitely many such pairs.
 If for some absolute constant $c_{d,r}$ the function $\Psi_{d,r}(x,y) = c_{d,r}x^{-u}y^{-v}$ satisfies~\eqref{main_eq} we say that $\AA_d$ and $\AA_r$ are $(u,v)$-distanced.
 One can easily check that this property does not depend on whether we require~\eqref{main_eq} to hold for all pairs or for all but finitely many pairs $(\xi,\alpha)\in \AA_d\times \AA_r$.
 Moreover, it is immediate that if $\AA_d$ and $\AA_r$ are $(u_0,v_0)$-distanced then they are also $(u,v)$-distanced for all $u\ge u_0$ and $v\ge v_0$.
 Formally, the main problem of this paper is: